msh13Sohag/Startup/README.md

 # Startup
 So, this is my first repository.
-Lots of confusion working me but, I hope I can able to contribute in Git!
+Lots of confusion working in me but, I hope I can able to contribute in Git!